NetherlandsForensicInstitute/adb-pywrapper/README.md

 ```

 ## ADB Commands
-All the commands below can be called once a device instance has been initiates.
+All the commands below can be called once a device instance has been initiated.
 This is exemplified by the `adb_device` variable.

 ## getting root privileges
 You can gain root privilages using the `root` method: